 Hearing the commotion, 800 Japanese troops came rushing down the road from Cebu, shouting and firing as they ran.
 The Filipino guerrillas held their fire until the Japanese were in range, then opened fire resulting in Japanese bodies piling up on the road.
 It was estimated the guerrillas had killed 400 of the Japanese before Japanese tanks arrived pinning down the guerrillas.
 It was 8:40 when the signal was given that all the POWs had been rescued and the guerrillas should withdraw.
 In all, 21 guerrillas and two Rangers were killed.
 Two other Rangers were wounded.

 At 11:30 P.M. the column left Plateros for American lines with the Japanese in pursuit until they reached the Pampanga River where the pursuit ended.
 The trip was hard because the carabao became tired and had to be driven, pulled, and helped across streams.
-The former POWs not in the carts were barefooted and the Rangers also had to drive to keep them moving.
+The former POWs not in the carts were barefooted and the Rangers also had to drive the POWs to keep them moving.
 Between the column and the Japanese were Filippino guerrillas protecting the column’s flank.
+Gorden said, “During the march back to American lines our column of prisoners was never under attack but the Americans and guerrillas did find opposition from Jap troops.”
 The good news was the American line had moved forward by ten miles.
 During the day, American planes protected the group which successfully reached American lines on February 1, 1945.
 As the column of Rangers and former POWs neared Sibul they passed through long lanes of American soldiers and Filipino guerrillas who stood at rigid attention presenting their arms.
-They also saw their first American flag in nearly almost three years.
-Ambulances were waiting for the former POWs.
+Ambulances were waiting for the former POWs and they were taken to the 92nd Evacuation Hospital.
 Once behind American lines, the former POWs were given cigarettes, coffee, and a meal of eggs, meat, grapefruit, biscuits, and jam.

 It is not known when, but Ira learned that his brother, William, who was a member of the Co.
 G, 20th Infantry Regiment, was Killed in Action on Luzon on January 20, 1945.
 About three weeks after liberation, Ira was returned to the United States on the U.S.S.
 General A. E. Anderson.
-The ship sailed on February 11, 1945, from Tacloban, Leyte, Philippine Islands, and had a two-day layover at Hollandia, New Guinea, from February 18 to 20, before it sailed for the U.S. arriving at San Francisco on March 8, 1945.
+The ship sailed on February 11, 1945, from Tacloban, Leyte, Philippine Islands, and had a two-day layover at Hollandia, New Guinea, from February 18th to 20th, before it sailed for the U.S. arriving at San Francisco on March 8, 1945.
 There, he was sent to Letterman General Hospital for further medical treatment before being sent to Ashford General Hospital, White Sulfur Springs, West Virginia, which was a converted resort.

 After returning home, he married Dortha Tyree on April 27, 1945.
 He was discharged from the Army on October 7, 1945.
 It is known that the couple became the parents of a daughter and a son.
 Nothing else is known about his life after the war.
 Ira L. Jeffries passed away on April 23, 1973, in Charleston, West Virginia, and was buried at Mountain View Cemetery in Marlinton, West Virginia.